nsotnikov/my-first-minutes-on-ubuntu-for-docker/README.md

 Please read [the script](https://raw.githubusercontent.com/nsotnikov/my-first-minutes-on-ubuntu-for-docker/master/ubuntu-first-run.sh) before running.

 ## Get Running
-Run the script, please see the possible option to use below.
+1. Run the script, please see the possible [options](#options).  to use below.
-Once it ends, please try to login with your ssh key and [disable password](#disable-user-ssh-passwrod-login).
+2. Once it ends, please try to login with your ssh key and if succesfull then [disable password](#disable-user-ssh-password-login).

 ```sh
 curl -sL https://git.io/vylnt | bash -s -- \